opconWizard/opcon-docs/docs/job-types/zos.md

 at end of month or a control card is inserted only on certain frequencies -- these applications are best for @ Overrides.

-\"@\"Overrides are not to be confused with \"&\" Symbolics.
-Overrides are \"place holders\" for data and symbolics are substitutions of very specific operands.
-Symbolics reference \"Operands\" only.
+"@"Overrides are not to be confused with "&" Symbolics.
+Overrides are "place holders" for data and symbolics are substitutions of very specific operands.
+Symbolics reference "Operands" only.
 Overrides can be imbedded anywhere in JCL or SYSIN data and can define an entire 80 byte JCL record if need be.
 Overrides have no restrictions on content or delimiters except that they cannot contain double backslashes.